tech-uprise/ELK-Spring-MVC-Docker/Readme.md

 Download and install docker & docker compose from docker.com and follow the below steps to build docker images and deploy on docker containers.

 1. Clone the repo or download as zip file.
-2. Extract and zip file and step into docker and further into docker.
+2. Extract the zip file and step into docker and further into docker folder.
-3. Open ".env" file under docker/compose using your favorite editor and and replace all the "localhost" to your machine IP or host.
+3. Open ".env" file under docker/compose using your favorite editor and and replace all "localhost" to your machine IP or host.
 4. Open command line editor/terminal and go into docker folder (where you saved or cloned the repo).
 5. To build docker images and deploy docker container - run this command: docker-compose up --build
 6. To check if elasticsearch is running: